 One of the three original buyers (a non-comic collector) finds his way into a Campbell, California comic book shop, Heroes Comic Books.
 Owner Alan Bahr readily agrees to purchase the 415 books, makes a detailed inventory, notes the markings and creates Certificates of Authenticity for each comic in the batch.
 He caringly researches the backstory and verifies the unique script written on many of the covers is by the original owner based on a handwritten note tucked inside one of the comics.
 Over the next 20 years individual copies make their way into the hands of comic collectors around the world.

 Most of the pre-1945 books have “Okajima” written on the front cover.
-Out of 85 publicly known copies the vast majority also include a date with a number/letter code working in chronological order from 1A to Z, then 2A to Z etc. That changed to a date stamp on the front of covers late in 1944.
-These books have become known as “camp era” copies.
-It is estimated from code and date gaps as many as 180 total camp era copies could have existed at one time.
-Post camp era Okajima’s are unsigned, from 1945 or later, and distinguished by recognizable front cover distribution code pencil marks (usually vertical starting with a T or F).
-They also generally have a purchase date stamped or written on the back cover.
+The vast majority also include a written date with a number/letter code working in chronological order from 1A to Z, then 2A to Z etc. The scripted fountain pen name, date and code changed to a date stamp on the front of cover between October 1944 and March 1945.
+After that Okajima’s are distinguished by recognizable front cover distributor code pencil marks (usually vertical T or F followed by a number) with the purchase date stamped or written on the back cover.

 No one knows how the young lady managed to store and protect her comics during incarceration.
-Nor exactly when she returned to the central valley region of California along with her collection of 180 comic books.
-Once she returned, our heroine continued building her comic collection for another ten years adding 1,000 more comics over that time.
+Nor exactly when she returned to the central valley region of California along with her collection of comic books.
+Once she returned, our heroine continued building her comic collection for another ten years accumulating more than one-thousand comics.